syncfusion-content/maui-docs/MAUI/CircularProgressBar/migration.md

 <td>The progress completed event occurs when Progress value attains Maximum value in ProgressBar.</td></tr>
 </table>

+\*The following code example explains how to use the properties in the Xamarin circular progress bar and the .NET MAUI circular progress bar.

+*The following code example explains how to use the properties in the Xamarin circular progress bar and the .NET MAUI circular progress bar.

+* The following code example explains how to use the properties in the Xamarin circular progress bar and the .NET MAUI circular progress bar.

-The following code example explains how to use the properties in the Xamarin circular progress bar and the .NET MAUI circular progress bar.
+\* The following code example explains how to use the properties in the Xamarin circular progress bar and the .NET MAUI circular progress bar.

 <table>
 <tr>